 Getting tied up in knots is NOT what you want to do as you learn this very useful embroidery called the French knot stitch.
-The French knot stitch can look rather challenging, but like everything in life, following simple instructions and practicing will always give you the perfect result.
+The French knot can look rather challenging, but like everything in life, following simple instructions and practicing will always give you the perfect result.
 This tutorial will show you how to do a French knot as well as some variations.